Common C# and Visual Basic Code Generator Functionality

-Entity Developer code generation lets you use templates to generate source code
+Entity Developer code generator lets you use templates to generate source code for

-for ORM models.
-Entity Developer has a very flexible code generation system, based
+ORM models.
+Entity Developer has a very flexible code generation system, based on

 It is much more convenient to use our templates in the model than usual T4 templates,

 because Entity Developer manages the process of code re-generation (when text templates

 are used, code is re-generated only when the template is saved or a specific button

 is clicked).
 In other words, if a changed model is saved, its code is automatically

 Note, that Entity Developer supports integration with Visual Studio refactoring

 that enables renaming of model objects.
 For example, when renaming an entity, refactoring